Prerogatives of the Divine Son

 The Faith of Moses

-39 And all these, having obtained a good testimony through faith, still did not receive the promise, 40 seeing that God had provided something better for us, so that apart from us they could not be made complete.
+39 Now all of these—though winning a favorable testimony because of their faith—did not receive the promise, 40 since God had provided something better for us, so that apart from us they could not be made complete.